 This is a bit of a long driving day, but I promise you, it’s loads of fun and absolutely worth it!

-On your drive from Camden to Bailey Island, you’ll stop at 4 incredible lighthouses: Rockland Breakwater Light, Owls Head Light, Marshall Point Light and Pemaquid Point Light.
+On your drive from Camden to Harpswell & Bailey Island, you’ll stop at 4 incredible lighthouses: Rockland Breakwater Light, Owls Head Light, Marshall Point Light and Pemaquid Point Light.
 That is also the order in which you’ll drive to them.
 I suggest you have a good breakfast and pack some snacks for the road, and leave early this day so you don’t feel rushed at each lighthouse.

 Visiting Rockland Breakwater Lighthouse

 The lighthouse is at the end of a breakwater that’s just less than a mile long, so be prepared for a bit of a walk!
 But it’s a really cool and different lighthouse to see on your road trip, and I think it’s worth a stop.
+You’ll want to wear sturdy shoes like sneakers for walking on the breakwater.

 Visiting Owls Head Lighthouse